AliKhadivi/palm-migrate/README.md

 - `--operating_system`: Operating system for the Dockerfile.
 Common options are `'linux'` or `'windows'`.
 Default is `'linux'`.

-- `--testfiles`: Comma-separated list of files that have functions to be tested.
-For instance, this could be an `app.py` or `main.py` file for a Python app where your REST endpoints are.
-Include the full relative path.
-Default is `"app.py"`.

 - `--sourceport`: (Optional) Port for testing the unit tests file against the original app.
 No default value.
 If not included, Palm-Migrate will not attempt to test the unit tests against your original app.